 We are an official International Organising Partner of the Ramsar Convention on Wetlands .
 We have a role in providing information on the key wetlands (Ramsar sites).
 We maintain the database for these wetlands and provide this resource online.

-Moreover, we have a partnership with a private company, being Shell.
-Find out more on the Shell partnership page.
+Moreover, we have a agreement with a private company, being Shell.
+Find out more on the Shell agreement page.

 Not for profit organisations